mathewgomas-alfred/mathewgomas.io/reference_manual/filters/blur.rst

 .. image:: /images/en/Blur.png

-There's many different filters for blurring:
+There are many different filters for blurring:

 Gaussian Blur
 -------------